cgre23/cgre23.github.io/index.md

 * January 2023: My work with my colleagues on hard x-ray self-seeding at the European XFEL has been accepted for publication by Nature Photonics. <br>

-* June 2022: I presented my work on the application of Machine Learning techniques for the European XFEL in Bangkok, Thailand. <br>

-* Sep 2021: My work on the development of a real-time magnetic measurement system at CERN was published by Electronics (MDPI).<br>

 **Who am I?**